OSC/ood-documentation/source/infrastructure/mod-ood-proxy/handlers/node-proxy-handler.rst

    This is typically set within an Apache ``LocationMatch`` container using the regular express named group ``host``.
-This corresponds to the host address that the user's traffix is proxied to.
+This corresponds to the host address that the user's traffic is proxied to.

 .. envvar:: MATCH_PORT

    This is typically set within an Apache ``LocationMatch`` container using the regular express named group ``port``.
-This corresponds to the port number that the user's traffix is proxied to.
+This corresponds to the port number that the user's traffic is proxied to.

 .. envvar:: MATCH_URI